cloud-gov/cg-site/_docs/services/relational-database.md

 #### Importing to a service instance

-A basic example of importing a previous export to database service instance.
+This is a simple example of importing a previous export to database service instance.
 By default `cg-manage-rds` adds options to remove ownership and create new objects to make porting easy.

 ```sh